Multi-Media Artist & Keynote Speaker

-The course is often misunderstood at the outset by both students AND staff because the title is so obviously deceptive.
+The course was often misunderstood at the outset by both students AND staff because the title is so obviously deceptive.

 Many people zoomed right on by the significance of these two words, and therefore missed the power of the course and its many practical concepts and applications in day-to-day life.
 Further, this course and its content was often dismissed as “common sense.”

 This stuff is easy to talk about, but difficult to do.